wyattclarke/place-for-family/content/philosophy/income-supports-and-local-economies.md

 ---

 Designers of local income support programs should think carefully about the tradeoff between helping consumers and supporting local businesses.
-Recipients may get the best value from spending their money in a big box store, but spending the money locally helps the local economy – possibly providing them a boost later in the form of a better job.
+Recipients may get the best value from spending their money in a big box store, but spending the money locally helps the local economy---possibly providing them a boost later in the form of a better job.

 Different tactical approaches have been tried to ensure money is spent only at local retailers, from locally-issued currencies like the BerkShares used in parts of Massachusetts, to vouchers on a mobile payments app that are usable only inside a geofenced area.